goeven/traepik/README.md

 ## Introduction

 Traepik (træpik) adds support for compiled plugins to the traefik command.
-This could also include private plugins, as the control, but also the effort of compiling `traefik`, is shifted towards you.
+This could also include your private plugins, as the control – but also the effort of compiling `traefik` – is shifted towards you.
 For known caveats see the [Caveats section](#caveats).

 The benefits over the current Traefik plugins approach are:
 - The plugins Go code is compiled as part of building the actual `traefik` command